elysiumphase/node-uri/README.md

 > "Note that while upper and lower case letters are allowed in domain names, no significance is attached to the case.
 That is, two names with the same spelling but different case are to be treated as if identical."

-By convention uppercased domain name will be considered invalid.
+By convention uppercased domain label will be considered invalid.

 **Rules**:
 1. "*Labels must be 63 characters or less.*";